 Caravan Restaurant Bankside Interiors

 This is a large spacious restaurant with industrial interiors.
 Think whitewashed brick walls, exposed air conditioning pipes and polished concrete floors.
-Caravan occupies the ground floor of a former metal box factory so look around and you might spot some of the original 19th century features which have been retained.
+Caravan occupies the ground floor of a former metal box factory so look around, and you might spot some of the original 19th-century features which have been retained.
 You can sit at a regular table with comfy padded seating or perch up at one of the tall tables on a stool.
 It’s a buzzy place at the weekend so you might want to book a table to avoid disappointment.

 Caravan Restaurant Bankside Information

 Author: Homegirl London.
-Photographs: Homegirl London except interior image which was supplied by the restaurant.
+Photographs: Homegirl London except for interior image which was supplied by the restaurant.
 Thanks: Homeboy for dining with me.